Young people and housing

 Council tax

-If you are under 18 you do not have to pay council tax.
+If you're under 18, you do not have to pay council tax.

 Leaving home

-In most circumstances, you can leave home without the consent of your parents once you are 16.
+In most cases, you can leave home without the consent of your parents once you're 16.

 Being forced to leave home

-If you are over 16 your parents only have a responsibility to provide guidance and this may not include the provision of accommodation.
-Unless you are either a joint owner or tenant in the property you will not have any right to stay.
+If you're over 16, your parents only have a responsibility to provide guidance - this might not include providing accommodation.
+Unless you're a joint owner or a tenant in the property, you will not have any right to stay.

-If your parents are married either can ask you to leave.
-However, if they are not married and only one parent is the owner or tenant, it is only the owner or tenant who can force you to leave.
+If your parents are married, either of them can ask you to leave.
+But if they're not married and only 1 parent is the owner or tenant, then only the owner or tenant can force you to leave.

-If you are under 16, or you are over 16 and you have previously been in care, and you are forced to leave by your parents, the local authority is likely to get involved and must provide care and accommodation for you.
+If you're under 16, or you're over 16 and you've previously been in care, and your parents force you to leave, the local council is likely to get involved and must provide care and accommodation for you.

 Renting a home

-If you are 16 or over you can apply to the local authority for a home of your own.
-Local authority landlords and social landlords must admit applicants over 16 to their housing lists.
-However, the right to be admitted onto a waiting list is not the same as the right to be allocated a house.
+If you're 16 or over, you can apply to the local council for a home of your own.
+Local council landlords and social landlords must put people over 16 onto their housing waiting list.
+But the right to be put on a waiting list is not the same as the right to be given a house.

 Find out more about Housing Benefit.